Ukrainian troops confront Russian forces on strip alongside Crimea

 "At this time, there is no threat of confrontation," the Ukrainian border guard service said.

-Crimea's new pro-Russian government said the region's "self-defense forces" had prevented an attempt to disable the station, which it said had stopped supplying gas to hospitals and residential buildings earlier in the day.
+Crimea's new pro-Russian government said the region's "self-defence forces" had prevented an attempt to disable the station, which it said had stopped supplying gas to hospitals and residential buildings earlier in the day.

 In a statement quoted by Russia's Itar-Tass news agency, it said people "in camouflage" had mined the site and fled.